CSpanias/tekken8-movelist/README.md

 1. **Sort the Movelist**: Click on any of the column headers (e.g., Move Name, Input, Damage, etc.) to sort the list by that column.
 2. **Search for Moves**: Type in the search bar to filter moves by name or input.
 4. **Movelist Data**: All of Kazuya's moves are stored in a `data.json` file.
-You can easily update the data or add more moves by editing this fi
+You can easily update the data or add more moves by editing this file.